nleseul/obs-shaderfilter/README.md

 * *scan_line.shader* &mdash;An effect that creates old style tv scan lines, for glitch style effects.
 * *shake.effect* (Overrides entire effect)&mdash;creates random screen glitch style shake.
 Keep the random_scale low for small (0.2-1) for small jerky movements and larger for less often big jumps.
-* *shine.shader* &mdash;Add shine / glow to any element, uses the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own, also includes a glitch (using rand_f), hide/reveal, reverse and ease
+* *shine.shader* &mdash;Add shine / glow to any element, use the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own, also includes a glitch (using rand_f), hide/reveal, reverse and ease, start adjustment and stop adjustment video explanation of usage [Twitch.tv/videos/396724980](https://www.twitch.tv/videos/396724980)
 ## Building

 If you wish to build the obs-shaderfilter plugin from source, you should just need [CMake](https://cmake.org/)